-Total 2022 £000 Total 2021 £000 Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the College.
-The key management personnel of the College are therefore the trustees.
-The aggregated remuneration paid to key management personnel consists of salary, employer's national insurance contributions, employer's pension contributions, plus any taxable benefits either paid, payable or provided, gross of any salary sacrifice arrangements.
-880 866
+Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the College.
+The key management personnel of the College are therefore the continuations, plas any tanaole ochemis entirel para, payable of provided, gross of any salary sacrifice arrangements.
+972 880

+The aggregated remuneration paid to key management personnel consists of salary, employer's national insurance contributions, employer's pension contributions, plus any taxable benefits either paid, payable or provided, gross of